Agent for CortexAI

 -- For example, removing RESULT_PAGE_RANK_C3P5WY table

-DELETE FROM Neo4j_Graph_Analytics.AGENT_EXPERIMENTAL.AVAILABLE_RESULTS__NEO4J_GRAPH_ANALYTICS_AGENT
+DELETE FROM Neo4j_Graph_Analytics.AGENT_ARTEFACTS.AGENT_CONTEXT__NEO4J_GRAPH_ANALYTICS_AGENT

 WHERE CONFIGURATION ILIKE '%RESULT_PAGE_RANK_C3P5WY%';

--- Refresh the semantic view to reflect changes
+-- Refresh the semantic view to reflect changes (replace tag and configuration JSON to match your edit)

-CALL Neo4j_Graph_Analytics.EXPERIMENTAL._UPDATE_GRAPH_ANALYTICS_SEMANTIC_VIEW(
+CALL Neo4j_Graph_Analytics.AGENT_TOOLS._UPDATE_GRAPH_ANALYTICS_SEMANTIC_VIEW(

 'Neo4j_Graph_Analytics_Agent',